andrewpw/surferpedia/README.md

 -----

 Use the new tab to create a new entry for a surfer
-Use the navbar to navigate through the bios on different surfers View each surfers page, and edit or delete content Each surfer must have a unique slug and that slug can be used to retrieve their page by adding it to the end of the URL Once you choose a slug you cannot change it
+You must sign in as the admin to create new surfers, and edit or delete content For the sake of testing purposes, admin login is username: admin@example.com password: password Each surfer must have a unique slug and that slug can be used to retrieve their page by adding it to the end of the URL Surfers pages can be accessed by clicking their name in the carousel Once you choose a slug you cannot change it